cricklet/Android-PanesLibrary/README.md

 [![Android PanesLibrary](http://i.imgur.com/y213zca.png)](https://www.youtube.com/watch?v=UA-lAGVXoLU&feature=youtu.be)

-h1.
-PanesLibrary
+# PanesLibrary

 This library makes it easy to make native Android apps with multi-pane tablet layouts.
 On the phone, the app appears as a conventional app with a sliding menu and a content pane where fragments are stacked on top of each other.
 On the tablet, the menu and all other fragments appear in dynamically added panes of varying sizes.

-h2.
-Example
+## Example

 ExampleActivity demonstrates all the necessary configuration for using PanesActivity.

 ExampleFragment uses a layout with two TextViews and a Button.
 The TextViews hold the index of the fragment and the length of time it's been alive.
 This is used to demonstrate that fragments are correctly retained on activity restarts.
 The Button has a callback which creates a new fragment and adds it to the parent activity.

-h2.
-Using PanesLibrary
+## Using PanesLibrary

-Make sure you have the most up-to-date "support library":http://developer.android.com/training/basics/fragments/support-lib.html and "ActionBarSherlock":http://actionbarsherlock.com/ libraries.
+Make sure you have the most up-to-date [support library](http://developer.android.com/training/basics/fragments/support-lib.html) and [ActionBarSherlock](http://actionbarsherlock.com/).

 Have your activity extend PanesActivity.
 Then, add fragments to the activity using the following functions: